 Will these old CS2 direct download links and keys being “out there” now hurt the company going forward?
 In our opinion, probably not.
 Adobe does an enormous business in software upgrades from much more recent versions.
 There are hundreds of thousands of customers who have been thrilled to buy an upgrade for just one major release from Photoshop CS5 to CS6, considering all the new features added there, and with more improvements since… Most would consider CS2 to be ancient history compared to that, in terms of performance, featureset, formats & standards supported, workflow efficiency and time savings to get your job done – just look at all the differences between CS6 and CS3, which is newer.

 The customers who would still use CS2 are not likely to be folks who would buy CS6 from Adobe any time soon.
 The software industry evolves so quickly that Adobe’s latest hobbyist offering for photos and imaging – Photoshop Elements 11 which sells for under $100 – is more current, capable, and compatible than eight-year-old programs.
 Meanwhile, today’s students and teachers can already get the new Photoshop CS6 Student & Teacher Edition for 75% off the regular price – while anybody at all can pay just $1-$2 per day for full and complete access to $10,000 of the new best-of-breed Adobe tools by simply joining the Creative Cloud.

 Finally, some make the case that this situation could even help Adobe’s sales.
 Obviously there’s the buzz and general interest generated here.
-But further, the company doesn’t have a great deal of strong competition – so if someone used CS2 instead of competing program then that could reduce the demand and development of alternate options, while bringing a new user on board with the Adobe brand and possibly a future paying customer for a modern product such as Creative Suite 7 or the Creative Cloud.
+But further, the company doesn’t have a great deal of strong competition – so if someone used CS2 instead of competing program then that could reduce the demand and development of alternate options, while bringing a new user on board with the Adobe brand and possibly a future paying customer for a modern product such as Creative Cloud.